-10.1 Solihull Council's Children's Social Work Service work in partnership with the National Youth Advocacy Service (NYAS) who provide advocacy services for children and young people in Solihull.
+10.1 SMBC's Children's Social Work Service work in partnership with the National Youth Advocacy Service (NYAS) who provide advocacy services for children and young people in Solihull.
 Advocates provide independent and confidential information, advice, representation and support to the child or young person making a complaint.
-The Children's and Adults Complaints Team will support children making complaints, to access and advocate via NYAS as required.
+The Business and Quality Team will provide children making complaints, with the contact details of NYAS when acknowledging the complaint.